LPCIC/elpi/ELPI.md

 # Extensions to λProlog implemented in ELPI

+ELPI is still a young language and the features below are not specified very formally.
+Please refrain from relying on behaviors that are not explicitly described (but happen to work for you).
+Help in improving this very brief doc is very welcome.
+Questions or feature requests are welcome as well.

 - [Underscore](#underscore) is a real wildcard

 - [Macros](#macros) are expanded at compilation time